Continuing Pharmacy Education (CPE) Information

 - Incomplete applications will not be approved

-- Indicate the number and type of CE hours requested: Law/Ethics, Safety/Error Prevention, Pain Management, On-site Training (CPT only) or "other" pharmacy/health related topic
+- Indicate the number and type of CPE hours requested: Law, Safety/Error Prevention, Pain, Cultural Competency, On-site Training (CPT only) or "other topic" related to pharmacy/health

 2. Email your completed pdf application and all related program documents to email@example.com